beliven-it/laravel-lockout/README.md

 Tips
 - You can override the retention periods at runtime by passing `--days-logs` and/or `--days-models` to the command, e.g. `php artisan lockout:prune --days-logs=30 --days-models=180 --force`.
 - Ensure `lockout.prune.enabled` in your config is `true` (default) for the scheduled prune to actually perform deletions.

+6. Test manually:

+- Attempt failing logins for the same identifier until the threshold is reached.
+- Inspect the `lockout_logs` table and (if configured) `model_lockouts` for persistent locks.
+- If `unlock_via_notification` is enabled, the package will try to send a temporary signed unlock link to a notifiable model.

 ---